Kick-Off Meeting Prep

 - The team leader brings to the kick-off meeting a printed copy of the resumes of every team member to give to the company contact.

 - Become an expert in the topic area of your project so that you can ask lots of intelligent questions at the meeting.
 For example, if a medical product, read one or more review papers (find via a PubMed search) on the relevant disease or procedure.
 For any product, read a relevant secondary market research study.
 The UMN Library subscribes to several market research databases.
-See the list of market research resources at the library NPDBD course page.
+See the list of market research resources at this library page, which shows business-related resources.
 Read anything you can find that does a deep dive into the relevant technology.

 - Become knowledgeable about your client.
 If a public company, read their latest annual report.
 Find out everything about the main competing products and competing companies.